iterative/dvc.org/content/docs/command-reference/gc.md

 (so that DVC can figure out what files can be safely deleted).

-One of the scope options (`--workspace`, `--all-branches`, `--all-tags`, `--all-commits`) or a combination of them must be provided.
+One of the scope options (`--workspace`, `--all-branches`, `--all-tags`, `--all-commits`, `--all-experiments`) or a combination of them must be provided.
 Each of them corresponds to keeping the data for the current workspace, and for a certain set of commits (determined by reading the DVC-files in them).
 See the [Options](#options) section for more details.

 > Note that `dvc gc` tries to fetch any missing